San Marcos Prevails in Overtime

 Rojas was electric in the open court and after going scoreless in the first quarter he attacked the basket relentlessly to get St. Bonaventure back into the game.

-“That’s one of his specialties is he loves that wide open court,” said St. Bonaventure coach Patrick Frank.
+“That’s one of his specialties is he loves that wide-open court,” said St. Bonaventure coach Patrick Frank.
 “He uses his speed, his ball handling ability and his finishing to really do a good job for us.”

 The Royals opened the game with an 8-0 run capped off by an Allen layup and took a 18-9 lead into the second quarter after an Isaiah Hicks pull-up jumper just before the first quarter buzzer.